toobstar/gameday/README.md

 Hopefully I'll get to a point where I include other metrics such as social media chatter.
 I'm sure other aspects would be helpful too.

 It was also created as an exercise to use the MEAN stack.
 That is: MongoDB / Mongoose / Express / AngularJs / NodeJs.
 Aka "full stack javascript".

+It is currently running at http://www.bestgametowatch.com and is hosted on the OpenShift PAAS environment.